LAK MUANG

 society.
 [2]

-Following Oliver Raendchen is the Thai term "Lak Muang" inadequately translated as
+Following Oliver Raendchen is the Thai term "Lak Mueang" inadequately translated as

-Baan (Lak belonging to the village).
-He sums up different authors who wrote about the
+(Lak belonging to the village).
+He sums up different authors who wrote about the Lak

-Lak Muang.
-Terwiel stated that a Lak Muang was erected in the name of the highest
+Mueang.
+Terwiel stated that a Lak Mueang was erected in the name of the highest

 political authority and the religious practices connected with the guardian spirit of the Lak